‘Days Of Our Lives’ Spoilers: Will Anne Milbauer Return? What Has Meredith Scott Lynn Been Up To Lately?

 However, there are clues that she could return to Days Of Our Lives.
 At the recent Days Of Days event, the actress attended and was full of smiles.
 If she was no longer on the soap opera, then she would not have been invited to participate in the fan event.

 It will be interesting to find out what happens when Anne Milbauer is seen in Salem again.
 Fans miss her humor, especially when it comes to Lucas Horton (Bryan Dattilo).
 Hopefully, she will be back when Jen Lilley returns as Theresa Donovan.
-The two characters always had some outrageous storylines together and viewers miss the interaction.
+The two characters always had some outrageous storylines together, and viewers miss the interaction.

 Days Of Our Lives airs weekdays on NBC.